PanoPepino/beanim/README.md

 (Collaboration is welcomed!!)

-- Fix and update Sphinx documentation webpage [_]
+- Create logo to add to Github and webpage [_]
+- Check docstrings for a better documentation experience [_]
+- Fix table class [_]
+- Add personal research equations and references.
+Ignore with .git. [_]
 - To create Plot_General (Modify so that it behaves like Eq_General, i.e. data_base, dictionary or manual input) [_]
     - Inputs should be axis labels, length and plots. [_]
     - Possible methods:
         - FadeIn axis [_]
         - Draw plot with iterator [_]
-- To create underbar with information like title, remaining slides and similar stuff. [_]
+- To create underbar with information like title, author, remaining slides and similar stuff. [_]
 - If possible, make the equation number of the paper the key of the dictionary for Equation. [_]
 - More templates.
-Always more templates. [_]
+Always more templates.
+Try to simulate most known beamer ones. [_]
 - Extra features to Title_Section and similar (underbar, different color for first Capital letter, etc.) [_]
 - Extra animation methods (Sliding Title_Section + delayed background, etc..) [_]